zhehaowang/zhehao.me/book-notes/emcpp/it18-22-smart-pointers.md

 // exception, even though you declare it noexcept), Impl needs to be a complete type
 ```

-And we'll need to write the copy operations ourselves since compiler won't be generate copy operations for classes with move-only types like unique\_ptr.
-(Even if they do it'd be a shallow copy of the pointer not a deeo copy of the underlying object)
+And we'll need to write the copy operations ourselves since compiler won't be generate copy operations for classes with move-only types like `unique_ptr`.
+(Even if they do it'd be a shallow copy of the pointer not a deep copy of the underlying object)

 ```cpp
 // deep copy of an object using pimpl